penguintutor/wquiz/tests/README-IMPORTANT.txt

 Doing so would risk the integrity of any production data as well as well as providing a potential security vulnerability.

-This is included in the Subversion development code.
+This is included in the development code.

 This folder must not be included in any release packages.
 If this has been inadvertaintly left into a shipped package please delete the tests folder and contact the relevant person